 What is a Bar Chart?

-A Bar chart maps data as a bar within a chart's Plot area.
+A bar chart maps data using bars within a chart's plot area.
 A bar is essentially a rectangle that's typically thin width-wise and long length-wise.
-In simple terms, a Bar chart is a Column chart that has been rotated 90 degrees! !
+In simple terms, a bar chart is a column chart with columns rotated 90 degrees! !
 Many chart designers define both column charts and bar charts as bar charts, but PowerPoint distinguishes between sleeping bars (bar charts) and standing bars (column charts).

 - When the axis labels are long

 - The values relate to longer durations or larger quantities.

 Figure 1, below shows a typical bar chart.
 This bar chart looks at the 10 top tea consuming countries worldwide with their per capita consumption of tea.

 Note that the categories within this chart are the countries.
 These can be found within the data used to create this bar chart, as shown in Figure 2, below.
 Note that the countries can be seen in the purple shaded area within Figure 2.

 Figure 2: Data used to create sample Bar chart

 Scroll down to the bottom of the page to see a sample presentation containing bar chart types and subtypes: